VardhanSuroshi/Memory-Design-And-Testing/README.md

   <img src="vertopal_f4e039de98fe4b5e9e2edb8d44ba6bdc/media/image4.png" alt="Image" width="600">
 </p>

-(Width of pull up transistors Wp= 400nm,
+(Width of pull-up transistors Wp= 400nm,
 Width of access transistors Wa= 470nm,
 Width of pulldown transistors Wn= 590nm)

-## 2.Write operation :
+## 2. Write operation :

 + Initially word line WL is high and hence bit lines BL and Bl' are connected to the SRAM cell.

-+ Thenthe write driver circuit provides the required voltage to BL and BL' ( For write 0, BL = 0, BL' = 1 and for write 1, BL=1, BL' = 0).
++ The write driver circuit provides the required voltage to BL and BL' ( For write 0, BL = 0, BL' = 1 and for write 1, BL=1, BL' = 0).

 + The corresponding data will be then written into the cell (Q = 0 for write 0 and Q = 1 for write 1).

-For a successful write operation, access transistors should be stronger than the pull up transistors which is taken care by the pull-up ratio.
+For a successful write operation, access transistors should be stronger than the pull-up transistors which are taken care of by the pull-up ratio.

 ### 2.1 Write '0' operation

-Now lets consider writing a "0" to a cell that is storing a "1".
+Now let us consider writing a "0" to a cell that is storing a "1".

 + The write driver makes BL=0V and BL'= VDD as '0' is written into the cell.